-The goal of the Hematology/Oncology Fellowship at BIDMC to foster future leaders in the field who will devote their careers, in varying proportions, to clinical care, teaching, and clinical or basic research.
-The fellowship provides trainees with the opportunity to develop outstanding depth and expertise in clinical and research areas of their choice and is designed to meet the professional and educational goals of all of its fellows.
+scholars and future leaders in the field who will devote their careers, in different proportions, to clinical care, teaching, and clinical or basic research.
+The hematology-oncology fellowship provides trainees with the opportunity to develop outstanding depth and expertise in the fields of their choice and is designed to meet the professional and educational goals of all of its fellows.

 The number of patients that we see has been growing progressively, and we care for a diverse array of patients with both common and more esoteric clinical disorders.
 There are currently more than 51,000 patient visits per year to our

 biologic therapies of cancer, hemostasis and thrombosis, and endothelial cell biology.
 Furthermore, there are also flourishing clinical research activities spanning the breadth of hematology and oncology, emphasizing diagnosis, management, and longitudinal follow-up of patients.
 Of special note are laboratory-based programs on